fazkal/Django-Online-Shop/README.md

 # Django-Online-Shop
- An online store created with the Django framework and Python language.
+ Creation an online shop by the Django framework and Python language.